nop33/si/src/content/job/senior-tech-policy-specialist/index.md

 ---
 hide: false
 title: Senior Tech Policy Specialist
-teaserText: >
-  We’re seeking an experienced, dynamic, and committed Senior Tech Policy Specialist to join our team.
-This role is pivotal in supporting our policy needs, focusing on international frontier AI governance.
+teaserText: "We’re seeking an experienced, dynamic, and committed Senior Tech Policy Specialist to join our team.
+This role is pivotal in supporting our policy needs, focusing on international frontier AI governance. "
 textSections:
   - title: "Role summary "
     content: >-